 Self-love is a very special and important concept.
 I don't know about you, but for me, despite so many "positive" talks around, self-love is still work in progress.
 And it is not only because it is relatively new - to be ok with saying "I love myself", but also because there are still many messages around, that contradict this concept.

-It all started with an innocent "If you don't like something, change it", but it turns out that once we start changing what we don't like we usually tend to find more and more things we hate about ourselves.
+It all started with an innocent "If you don't like something, change it", but it turns out that once we start changing what we don't like we usually find more and more things we hate about ourselves.
 The problem here is not in that small thing, that bothers us, but in our inability accept ourselves as we are.
 Period.

 Today I looked at the pictures of me from like a year ago, and usually I don't feel comfortable looking at them as I feel like I have changed a lot, and I don't necessarily like these changes.
 However today was different.
 I remembered that despite me looking "perfect" I didn't feel good about myself.
 I didn't see myself the way I do now.
 I tried to look the way other people wanted to see me, and even though I looked beautiful it feels fake to me now.
 Don't get me wrong, I still like getting ready and look good, but I guess I am not trying that hard anymore.
 I have been working hard on self-acceptance, and I feel like this work has changed me, and I am starting to see and feel the result of that work now.

 People want to see you being positive, motivated and acting the way they find most attractive.
 I wrote about toxic positivity here.
-And even though we all should learn to complain less and to at least try spread more love and light, being able to be real, experiencing all human emotions is incredibly important for our mental and physical well-being.
+And even though we all should learn to complain less and to at least try to spread more love and light, being able to be real, experiencing all human emotions is incredibly important for our mental and physical well-being.

-Years of pretending and changing in order to fit in, to be a functioning member of the society made us deaf and blind to our real selves.
+Years of pretending and changing in order to fit in, to be a functioning member of society made us deaf and blind to our real selves.
 And it takes its toll on us.
 We store negative energy within instead of being able to let it out.
 It turns into different kinds of health issues.

 There is no self-love when there is judgement of your true self.
 And you are what you think and feel, not only what you do.
-So, accepting it will bring you closer to discovering true love to yourself.
+So, accepting it will bring you closer to discovering true love for yourself.

-Productivity, materialism and status are put on the pedestal of our lives by society.
+Productivity, materialism and status are put on the pedestal by society.
 If we look for somewhat recognition, approval and respect from other people we better be a certain way and hold a certain position.
-And it is not necessarily always a bad thing, in fact it is more natural for us as animals than we sometimes think (primates, as group living animals tend to form what are known as "dominance hierarchies"), however there is so much to the table that a person can bring that is neglected by society.
+And it is not necessarily always a bad thing, in fact it is more natural for us as animals than we think (primates, as group living animals tend to form what is known as "dominance hierarchies"), however there is so much to the table that a person can bring that is neglected by society.
 For example, mental health is often seen as something only "crazy" people would talk about, or mentally unwell people are viewed as simply lazy.
 The same applies to people that are highly sensitive, more spiritual and deep thinking, even though they often carry very valuable, profound knowledge.

-So, when it comes down to self-love, it almost seems like you first must earn it, "become someone", so to speak.
+So, when it comes down to self-love, it almost seems like we first must earn it, "become someone", so to speak.
 But the idea of unconditional love is about accepting yourself the way you are right now, no matter where you stand.
 In fact, I believe unconditional love is something that can only be created towards yourself.

-Does our society encourage this type of love?
+Does our society encourage unconditional love?

 Let me tell you, it is hard to love yourself when everything around you screams "You are not good enough."
 You know it, and most likely you can feel it.
 However, if you are reading this blogpost, you are probably aware of your struggles and hopefully don't feel that you are alone in this.
 In order to cultivate self-love, you don't need society to support you.
 You do need mental support and encouragement that every social creature needs though, and that's why communities like Pillows&Trees exist.
 But you don't need us to tell you that you are worthy of love and that we approve of your ways.